IBM-Watson/wex-wdc-alchemylanguage/README.md

 Notice that the name of the new entity content is "alchemyapi-entity".
 Navigate to the Configuration > Indexing tab of your collection.
 Add "alchemyapi-entity" to your list of "fast index" contents.
 Navigate to the Configuration > Binning tab of your collection.
 Add a new top level binning component, select binning-set, and specify `$alchemyapi-entity` for the XPath and "Entity" for the label.
 Add a new child component and click OK.
 Finally, restart the indexer to pick up the new configuration.

-Search your collection an notice that you have a new "Entity" facet on the left.
+Search your collection and notice that you have a new "Entity" facet on the left.
 Click the "City" facet to restrict the result set to documents which mention a city.

 Your crawled data has been enriched with Alchemy Language text analysis!